ajaust/vsc-documentation-transformation/README.md

 # VSC documentation transformation

-Last updated: 2018-10-03
+Last updated: 2018-10-04

 ## Files and directories

 - `make_all.sh`: Converts all `html` files in `pandoc/clean_html/` into restructuredText (`rst`) files and stores them in `pandoc/generated_rst/`
 - `pandoc/`: Stores files and directories for conversion of `html` to `rst` files.
 The script `convert_all_html_to_rst.sh` converts all files it finds in `clean_html` subdirectory. `vscPathFilter.py` was a try to write a `pandoc` filter in order to convert link targets that does not work at the moment.
-- `sphinx/`: Contains the project to create a website from the `rst` files created by `pandoc`
+- `docs/`: Contains the project to create a website from the `rst` files.
+The directory also contains the configuration file to create such a website with `sphinx`.

+## Documentation on read the docs

+- The documentation is published through `readthedocs.org` on [https://vsc-documentation-transformation.readthedocs.io/en/latest/](https://vsc-documentation-transformation.readthedocs.io/en/latest/)
+- Web hooks are active to rebuild the documentation for every `pull` and each `pull` request (standard settings)

 ## Dependencies